Zumarta/de.teralios.bbcodes/README.md

 ```

 ##Licence
-This package is free software and puplished under the Creative Commons Attribution-ShareAlike 4.0 International Public License
+This package is free software and published under the Creative Commons Attribution-ShareAlike 4.0 International Public License